-If a formal multicourse dinner in a stately ballroom is out of your budget, or just doesn't feel very you, scale back the pomp of a traditional reception and ramp up the good times with an elegant cocktail party instead.
-By turning the "mingling hour" into the main event (hors d'oeuvres are usually guests' favorite part of the evening anyway) and including only the meaningful-to-you traditions, you can host a celebration that still feels like a wedding—minus the hefty price tag.
+If a formal multicourse dinner in a stately ballroom is out of your budget, or just doesn't feel very you, scale back the pomp and grandeur of a traditional reception and ramp up the good times with an elegant cocktail party instead.
+Why not turn the "mingling hour" into the main event?
+Hors d'oeuvres are usually guests' favorite part of the evening, anyway.
+And you can create a party that includes only the meaningful-to-you traditions, and host a celebration that still feels like a wedding—minus the hefty price tag.

 Food and Drink